almondheil/csc213-give-take/README.md

 			with the path `/path/to/file.png`, the name of the file when sent will simply be `file.png`.

-  - When giving a directory, there is a limit on how many layers of directories can be sent.
-If you are encountering this limit, try putting your directory into an archive (e.g. zip, tar) before sending.
+  - There is a limit on the total size of files that can be sent.
+If you encounter this limit, you could try compressing them somehow.
+It is also possible to manually increase the limit, but the set limit of 256MB is in place because network operations tend to take too long past that limit.

 ### Cancel a give